 - all food served must be suitable for human consumption

 - unsafe food should be disposed of

 - the environment that food is prepared in should be hygienic

 Your employer will have agreed ways of working, which you should adhere to so that you can ensure all food that you prepare and serve complies with the law and with best practices.
 Your employer may require you to undergo food safety training.
 It is also important to be aware of each individual’s care plan so that you understand their dietary requirements and food preferences.

 Some good practices relating to food safety include:

-- performing proper handwashing technique
+- perform proper handwashing technique

-- cleaning work surfaces
+- clean work surfaces regularly

 - ensure food is properly cooked before serving

 - store raw meat on the bottom shelf of the fridge